PlatONnetwork/docs/docs/JS-SDK.md

 Creates a transaction object for that method, which then can be called, send, estimated.

-If it is a wasm contract, you can refer to [wasm contract parameter passing reference](https://github.com/PlatONnetwork/client-sdk-js/blob/feature/wasm/test/1_platon_wasm.js)。
+If it is a WASM contract, you can refer to [WASM contract parameter passing reference](https://github.com/PlatONnetwork/client-sdk-js/blob/feature/wasm/test/1_platon_wasm.js)。

 Method: